bortch/Revealable/readme.md

 - Dive in the code `;)`

-## Ciphering the data
+### Cipher Script Usage

+Here are the detailed instructions on how to use the Cipher script to cipher data, and the necessary parameters and output files.

 ### Using Cipher script

-Use the `cipher` hardhat task to cipher your data.
+To use the Cipher script, one should first execute the `cipher` hardhat task to cipher the data.

 ```text
 $ npx hardhat cipher --source demo.json